If you need money and are 16 or 17 years old you might qualify for Ontario Works (OW).

-If you need money, you may qualify for social assistance from Ontario Works.
-This type of assistance is mean to help you with your day-to-to needs.
-It helps pay for things like rent, food, clothing and prescription drugs.
+This type of assistance is meant to help you with your day-to-day needs like rent, food, clothing and prescription drugs.

-Ontario Works can require you to go to family counselling if your parents agree to participate.
-But OW should not require family counselling if your parents have abused you.
+Ontario Works may also require you to go to family counselling if your parents agree to participate.

 Where Do I Start?